Regis Medical_logoRegis Medical_logoRegis Medical_logoRegis Medical_logo

 Why Singaporeans Love Visiting Bali

-Travel smart China with vaccine advice, essential tests, and health tips from Regis Medical Singapore GP Doctors.
+Travel smart in Bali with vaccine advice, essential tests, and health tips from Regis Medical Singapore GP Doctors.

 Bali is one of the top travel destinations for Singaporeans — offering a short flight, stunning beaches, luxurious villas, and vibrant food and wellness scenes.
 According to Indonesia’s Ministry of Tourism, over 580,000 Singapore residents visited Indonesia in 2023, with Bali being the most popular region.